LeetABit/Build/docs/CONTRIBUTING.md

 ### Creating pull requests

-When you have a solution for an issue reported in the repository you may create a pull request from the branch that contains your commited code.
+When you have a solution for an issue reported in the repository you may create a pull request from the branch that contains your committed code.
 Similarly to the issue submission a well formatted pull request makes its review much simpler and greatly reduces time to incorporate your changes into the project.
 Take a look at the following guidelines that help you create a pull request:

 * Follow pull request template defined for the project.
-* Make sure that all the tests defined for the proejct are passing before creating a pull request.
+* Make sure that all the tests defined for the project are passing before creating a pull request.
 * Submit pull request with the changes that address only one issue.
 * Follow the code style and file formatting currently used in the edited files.
 * Add or update tests for the new and modified code in your commits.